techjay18/ReviewShield-AI/README.md

 ## Overview

-AI Fake Product Review Detector is a Machine Learning and Natural Language Processing (NLP) based project that identifies whether a product review is fake or genuine.
+ReviewShield-AI a Fake Product Review Detector is a Machine Learning and Natural Language Processing (NLP) based project that identifies whether a product review is fake or genuine.

 The project analyzes review text using TF-IDF feature extraction and Logistic Regression classification to predict review authenticity with approximately 90% accuracy.